fs111/vagrant-hadoop-cluster/README-hadoop2.md

 * `start-all.sh` starts all services (local and remote) in the right oder as the right user.

+For some reason, the dfs is no longer creating the "home" directory of a user.
+You will have to create that yourself with `hadoop fs -mkdir -p /user/vagrant`.

+You can test the cluster by running the example apps:
+    hadoop jar /opt/hadoop-2.2.0/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.2.0.jar

 ## Webinterfaces of the services